jmd-dk/concept/concept/docs/tutorial/beyond_matter_only.rst

    ``Δt_base_nonlinear_factor`` parameter, respectively.

 .. note::
-   The adaptive particle time stepping is a feature enabled by default when using the P³M method, which assigns separate time step sizes to the different particles, allowing for small time steps in dense regions and large time steps in less dense regions, achieving both accuracy and
+   The adaptive particle time-stepping is a feature enabled by default when using the P³M method, which assigns separate time step sizes to the different particles, allowing for small time steps in dense regions and large time steps in less dense regions, achieving both accuracy and